 - Don’t Procrastinate: Why is it that nearly 40% of people don’t have a will or estate plan?
 It’s because people always think they have more time.
 Procrastinating the estate planning process will only make things more challenging for your family and loved ones when you pass away.

 There’s no time like the present to start the estate planning process.
 At First National Bank and Trust, we believe estate planning

 helps you manage and preserve your assets while you are alive and conserve and control their distribution after your death.
 Our Wealth Management team specializes in providing sound financial advice and can help you with your estate planning.
-They can refer you to an estate planning attorney who can write your legal documents, if you do not already have one.
+They can refer you to an estate planning attorney in Southern Wisconsin or Northern Illinois who can write your legal documents, if you do not already have one.
 Contact our Wealth Management Team

 or find a First National Bank and Trust location